top of page

 In April 2003, The Kansas City Jazz Orchestra was founded by Gene Hall, a retired attorney, Jim Mair, Professor of Jazz Studies at Kansas City, Kansas Community College, and his wife, Mary Mair.
 Seventeen of the finest professional jazz musicians from the Kansas City area were chosen for the orchestra with Jim conducting it.
 The orchestra was modeled after the Columbus, Ohio Jazz Orchestra which at the time had been performing over 30 years.

-In 2012, The Kansas City Jazz Orchestra moved to the fabulous Helzberg Hall in Kauffman Center for the Performing Arts for its subscription series of four concerts per season.
-The Orchestra also performs regularly at other venues in Kansas City and the surrounding region, participating in festivals, educational programs, and USO-style dance events.
+In 2012, The Kansas City Jazz Orchestra moved to the fabulous Helzberg Hall in Kauffman Center for the Performing Arts for a four concert season.
+In addition to KCJOs longtime home at the Kauffman Center, in 2023 the Orchestra announced their expansion to the Folly Theater to offer more performances.
+The Orchestra also performs regularly at other venues in Kansas City and the surrounding region, participating in festivals, and educational programs.

 The organization has a strong fiscal foundation and is grateful to all the foundations, trusts and individuals who have made The Kansas City Jazz Orchestra one of the best jazz orchestras in the nation.